pipeargill/Open-Source-Wearables/README.md

 ---

 ### Tiers of Access

-- **STL files**: Free to download after the early release period, print-ready, with slight distortions and watermarks.
-- **STEP files**: Available for purchase, offering high-quality, editable designs.

-Early access is granted to Patreon supporters.
-Free public releases will follow.
+-**Pay What You Want**: I had originally planned to release some of my work for free and other parts as paid, but I have started to lean towards a donation model because I consider this project a type of activism.
+Please consider supporting my work if you are able to.

 ---

 ### Community & Open-Source Vision

-As part of the Open-Source Fursuit Project, I hope to create a space where makers and designers can collaborate on wearable tech, cosplay, and cyberpunk gear.
+I hope to create a space where makers and designers can collaborate on wearable tech, cosplay, and cyberpunk gear.
 I welcome contributions, ideas, and variations from the community, as I believe this project can go in many exciting directions.

 Whether you’re a cosplayer or just someone who wants to breathe better, this project is meant to empower you to build unique creations that push the boundaries of wearable tech.